Keck-DataReductionPipelines/OsirisDRP/tests/README.md

 should be downloaded into the $OSIRIS_ROOT/calib in advance of running the test.

-Not FITS files should be checked into the git repository.
-Please place any FITS files needed for the test to run into the [data repository](https://drive.google.com/open?id=0B_YkzZoUSrX-ZlZ5T2k1cHZzYUE) on Google Drive.
-Your files should be placed in ``tests/test_mynewtest/`` in the data repository.
+Note that FITS files should NOT be checked into the git repository.
+Please place any FITS files needed for the test into the
+[data repository](https://drive.google.com/open?id=0B_YkzZoUSrX-ZlZ5T2k1cHZzYUE)
+on Google Drive.
+Your files should be uploaded to ``tests/test_mynewtest/`` in the data repository.
 They will be automatically downloaded when they are needed.